Graylag-PD/Goose-Purge-Macro/SW_SPECIFICATION.md

 All servos shall have defined initial position, which is considered safe and which the printer sets during the initialization.
 All servos shall have automatic cutoff when not in use. to limit the load of its electronics.
 This can be achieved for example by a delayed macro.

+## Klipper/Moonraker integration
+The default distribution model of the GPSW is by cloning GitHub repo to dedicated host folder (other than klipper configuration folder).
+Updates of the GPSW shall be handled automaticaly by Moonraker Update manager.
+Read-only files shall stay in default cloned folder and be symlinked into klipper configuration folder.
+This ensures they will be automaticaly updated.
+R/W files shall be copied to klipper configuration folder.
+This means they will not be automaticaly updated and user is responsible for keeping them up to date.
+Bash script shall be provided, that will manage the symlinking and copying.
+Detailed instruction for instalation for users shall be provided.
+Language used shall be simple and straightforward.
+Script for automated update of R/W files is optional and may be added in the future.

 ## Architecture
 ### Overal concept
 The GPSW v1 shall be composed of small, modular macro blocks.
 Maximum modularity and granularity shall be achieved for maximum transparency and extendability.